Protected Designation of Origin label

 DOP Label

-When you are about to pick a product from a supermarket shelf you are supposed to check first its brand, features and price before taking any decision.
-In some cases, where the brand is not decisive, you rely on the retailer endorsement to support your decision.
+When you are about to pick a product from a supermarket shelf you are supposed to first check its brand, features, and price before taking any decision.
+In some cases, where the brand is not decisive, you rely on the retailer's endorsement to support your decision.

-Since 1992, the European Union promotes among foodstuff and wine producers to get associated in Protected Designations of Origin (PDO), in Spanish Denominación de Origen Protegida (DOP), that help them to market their products better, while providing them legal protection from product name misuse or counterfeit.
+Since 1992, the European Union has been promoting among foodstuff and wine producers to get associated with Protected Designations of Origin (PDO), in Spanish Denominación de Origen Protegida (DOP), that help them to market their products better while providing them legal protection from product name misuse or counterfeit.

-Note: there is another slightly different designation as well, called Protected Geographical Indication (PGI) that does not require to grow/supply all the ingredients on the same geographic area, focusing on how they are processed and prepared.
+Note: there is another slightly different designation as well, called Protected Geographical Indication (PGI) that does not require growing/supplying all the ingredients from the same geographic area, focusing on how they are processed and prepared.

 Acclaimed Spanish products with PDO